MicrosoftDocs/power-platform/power-platform/admin/create-edit-business-units.md

 2. On the Actions bar, select **New**.

-3. In the **Business Unit** dialog box, type a name for the new business unit. [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps automatically fills in the **Parent Business** field with the name of the root business unit.
+3. In the **Business Unit** dialog box, type a name for the new business unit.
+Dynamics 365 apps automatically fills in the **Parent Business** field with the name of the root business unit.

 4. If you want to change the parent business unit, select the **Lookup** button (![Lookup button](media/lookup-4.png)), **Look Up More Records**, and then do one of the following: